 - Burner flames are red or orange (instead of blue)

 - The burners or pilot start to produce soot

 So are gas ranges safe?
 They are, as long as you take proper precautions.
 As a home user, it’s important to ensure your safety and the safety of your family and property.
 Even though care has been enhanced in every home appliance before purchasing, it is wise to set up extra safety measures.

 Read through the provided documentation in order to know the various ways of ensuring safety when you are using gas ranges.
 Your life and that of your family matters.
 Small mistakes can lead to huge losses therefore it’s wise to be cautious.

 Now that you’re familiar with safety tips for gas ranges, are you ready to buy a gas range?
 If you’re overwhelmed by the huge selection, be sure to check out our picks for the best gas ranges.
 (Or if you’re going electric, we’ve got a guide to the best electric stoves as well.)

 Find Out More About Gas Ranges

 If you’re in the market for a gas range, get educated first.
-You might be surprised to learn that gas ranges aren’t Energy Star rated, however there are other ways to ensure they’re energy efficient.
-If you’re preparing to install a gas range you should know that generally gas ranges require a dedicated circuit.
-If conversion is something you might consider down the road, read about converting a gas range to propane.
+You might be surprised to learn that gas ranges aren’t Energy Star rated, however, there are other ways to ensure they’re energy-efficient.
+If you’re preparing to install a gas range you should know that generally, gas ranges require a dedicated circuit.
+If the conversion is something you might consider down the road, read about converting a gas range to propane.
 You’ll also want to learn How to Clean a Gas Range Top (it’s really not that hard!) so you can keep your new stove looking its best and operating safely.
 If you prefer to do your gas cooking outside, check out our picks for the best gas grills.